Thank you for considering Caffeinated Press as a potential publishing partner.

 - Chapbooks and Private Collections.
 Because chapbooks and single-author anthologies of any length are wickedly difficult to sell, we accept these requests primarily from contributors who either currently reside in West Michigan or who enjoy an established national or regional reputation as an author or poet.

 - Multi-Volume Works.
 We welcome pitches that are part of a series.
 Depending on whether subsequent books are completed, we may contract for one volume or several.
 If we do not explicitly contract for follow-up works in the series or set in the same universe, our contract grants us the right of first refusal on subsequent works.
-We will not, however, explicitly identify a volume/series label if we contract for a single initial book.
+We will not, however, explicitly identify or promote a volume/series label if we contract for a single initial book.

 - Works in a Defined Fictional Universe.
 We welcome genre fiction that’s part of an author’s defined universe.
 However, Caffeinated Press solely reserves the right to determine whether that universe is explicitly identified in a work’s title or on its cover.
-For example, if we elect to publish a detective novel and the work in question is one of a series of manuscripts the author is working on, we are unlikely to brand that one novel as a “Detective Bob Smith Mystery” or something similar.
+For example, if we elect to publish a detective novel and the work in question is one of a series of manuscripts the author is working on, we are unlikely to brand that one novel as a “Detective Suzy Smith Mystery” or something similar.

-The final arbiter of whether we’ll publish something distills to a single question: Does the material tell an interesting story with literary grace in a manner that can at least break even in the target market?
+The final arbiter of whether we’ll publish something distils to a single question: Does the material tell an interesting story with literary grace in a manner that can at least break even in the target market?
 As such, we’re less interested in sharing a laundry list of requirements than in setting a general expectation and treating every query on a case-by-case basis informed by a deep read of the material as a whole.

 Quality of Content.
 We strongly encourage authors to avoid querying first drafts.
 To us, a “first draft” is any material that hasn’t been revised in light of feedback from others who are competent to critique works in your genre.
 Whether you’ve done one pass or one hundred, if no one else has seen it, then it’s still a first draft.
 Find beta readers who will help you hone the manuscript; better yet, hire a professional editor to review your material.
 It’s not unusual for us to reject submissions because of significant line-edit problems or various structural flaws including over-writing and weak characterization and improper speech attribution.
 Review our editor’s toolkit for assessing fiction for insight into the kinds of things we look at.
 Pay special attention, too, to concerns about the coherence of the story’s point of view and best-practice standards for manuscript formatting.